k3s-io/k3s/BUILDING.md

 SKIP_VALIDATE=true make
 ```

-If you make any changes to go.mod and want to update the vendored modules, you should run the following before runnining `make`:
+If you make any changes to go.mod and want to update the vendored modules, you should run the following before running `make`:
 ```bash
 go mod vendor && go mod tidy
 ```